Home Talcum Powder Ovarian Cancer

 • Weight gain or loss

-Diagnosing ovarian cancer typically involves a physical exam, a pelvic exam, lab tests, ultrasound or a biopsy.
+Diagnosing ovarian cancer typically involves a physical exam, a pelvic exam, lab tests, an ultrasound or a biopsy.
 To treat ovarian cancer, doctors usually recommend a combination of surgery and chemotherapy.

 Please seek the advice of a medical professional before making health care decisions.